-What you must pay when Services that are covered for you you get these services Podiatry services In-Network: Covered services include: \$15 copay per Medicare-Diagnosis and the medical or surgical treatment of injuries covered visit. and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical 20% coinsurance for any conditions affecting the lower limbs Medicare-covered orthotics provided during the visit.
+What you must pay when Services that are covered for you vou get these services Podiatry services In-Network: Covered services include: \$20 copay per Medicare-Diagnosis and the medical or surgical treatment of injuries covered visit. and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical 20% coinsurance for any conditions affecting the lower limbs Medicare-covered orthotics provided during the visit.
 Prior authorization required.
-Prostate cancer screening exams In-Network: For men aged 50 and older, covered services include the There is no coinsurance. following - once every 12 months: copayment, or deductible Digital rectal exam for an annual PSA test.
-Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual Medicarecovered digital rectal exam.
+Prostate cancer screening exams In-Network: For men aged 50 and older, covered services include the There is no coinsurance. following - once every 12 months: copayment, or deductible for an annual PSA test.
+Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual Medicarecovered digital rectal exam.
 Prosthetic devices and related supplies In-Network: Devices (other than dental) that replace all or part of a body part 20% coinsurance for each or function.
 These include but are not limited to: colostomy bags Medicare-covered item. and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses 20% coinsurance for (including a surgical brassiere after a mastectomy).
-Includes related Medicare-covered certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision supplies.
+Includes related Medicare-covered supplies.